A chronically itchy clitoris is a sign of a more serious problem.

 Let’s discuss the most common causes and then we will discuss the treatments for PGAD.

 The underline cause is still unknown.

-But theories which include lumbar-sacral causes, where there could be lumbar spine pathology, or something called a Tarlov cyst, can be a contributing factor.
+But theories that include lumbar-sacral causes, where there could be lumbar spine pathology, or something called a Tarlov cyst, can be a contributing factor.

-This can cause compression of the nerves related to the arousal.
+This can cause compression of the nerves related to arousal.

 Hormonal imbalance and descending modulation from the brain.

 Can also potentially upregulate the nerves leading to arousal and orgasm.

 Also, pressure from an underlying gynecological disorder can as well contribute.

 Since the cause of PGAD is still unknown.

 It is hard to determine which cause is really caused by different causes.